Video Shows SUV Plow Through Woodfield Shopping Mall In Chicago Suburb, Suspect In Custody, No One Hurt

 WGN-TV also posted a live video feed from the scene.

-Another shopper captured an image what appears to be the final crash that stopped the SUV.
+Another shopper captured an image that appears to be the crash that finally stopped the black SUV.

 my mom is okay the managed to evacuate but the car crashed right in front of my moms store omg pic.twitter.com/CQ6S0sZxlY